Key Stage 3 Mathematics:

 - Application of maths to solve problems and give conjectures.

 As the name suggests, Mastery is mastering the basics.
-Having a strong platform for the future and increase students’ confidence, whilst experiencing fun and challenge.
-This entails ensuring every student has the key skills, whilst challenging those secure procedurally, with challenging activities and investigations; looking to extend their understanding through the application of these skills, rather than teach new topics.
+Having a strong platform for the future and increasing students’ confidence, whilst experiencing fun and challenge.
+This entails ensuring every student has the key skills, whilst challenging those secure procedurally, with challenging activities and investigations; looking to extend their understanding through the application of these skills, rather than teaching new topics.

 Within Mastery, students learn by the process of consolidation and accumulation.
 Having worked on the essential skills, the foundations, in Years 7and 8, we then move on to the other aspects of the subject in Year 9, that are underpinned by these.
 The same method of delivery and assessment is used.
 Towards the end of Year 9, we start to transition from Key Stage 3, towards GCSE, to get ready for Years 10 and 11.

-We are very lucky to a Higher Level Teaching Assistants within the Maths Faculty, who provides intervention to students in small groups.
-The purpose of this intervention and support is to enable students to gain a deeper understanding, to correct misconceptions, give greater confidence and hence facilitate further progress.
+We are very lucky to have Higher Level Teaching Assistants within the Maths Faculty, who provide intervention to students in small groups.
+The purpose of this intervention and support is to enable students to gain a deeper understanding, to correct misconceptions, give them greater confidence and hence facilitate further progress.